lilypond/lilypond/release/binaries/README.md

 C source code files should then be compiled with the corresponding C compiler sibling that has the same version (for example, gcc version 8).

-Mingw peculiarities
+MinGW peculiarities
 -------------------

-In order to do cross-compilation to mingw, a previous successful Linux build is necessary, because Guile needs to bootstrap itself, which is not possible when host and target system differ.
+In order to do cross-compilation to MinGW, a previous successful Linux build is necessary, because Guile needs to bootstrap itself, which is not possible when host and target system differ.

 You need MinGW-w64 version 8.0.0 or newer.

-Only the 'win32' thread model is supported for the gcc and g++ mingw cross compilers;
+Only the 'win32' thread model is supported for the gcc and g++ MinGW cross compilers;
 this can be verified by checking the output of `x86_64-w64-mingw32-gcc -v`.

 Goals and Non-Goals